bitrix24/b24restdocs/api-reference/crm/auxiliary/vat/crm-vat-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- type and required parameter specifications are missing
+- type and required parameter are not specified
-- no response for error and success cases
+- no response in case of error and success
 - no examples in other languages

 {% endnote %}